slipke/csm_ss15_sem_team_vagrant/hardening/puppet/README.md

 # Description

-This is a collection of common hardening tasks for Ubuntu/Debian Systems written in the Puppet Framework.
-All the modules provide secure and easy to customize configurations.
+All manifests where written for the Puppet Framework in Version 3.7.x.
+Each module focuses on one specific hardening task and are compatible with each other.
+They provide secure and easy to customize configurations.
 All settings can be passed in the module as parameters.
-Every module focuses on certain software components and are compatible with each other.
-They were written for developers who don't want to deal with Linux-Server configuration and still need a secure system up and running within minutes.
-So all the modules don't have any external dependencies, run out of the box in the standalone mode and can be included in a vagrant script.
+To get started quickly, all the modules don't have any external dependencies, run out of the box in the standalone mode and can be included in a Vagrant script.
 Even not tested, they should work in the Puppet Server Mode, too.

 For more details about the cookbooks, please refer to the particular readme files.